 Nearby Hotels with Free Shuttles: Yes

-When the prospect of sleeping on the floor or in a chair gives you nightmares, there is good news for those looking to sleep at Schiphol Airport in comfort.
+When the prospect of sleeping on the floor or in a chair gives you nightmares, there is good news for those looking for comfort at Schiphol Airport.
 If you are on a layover, you don’t have to go through security, as two transit hotels offer both short-term and overnight rates.
 Sleep pods, perfect for single travellers seeking some privacy, are also available.
 Several nearby hotels are within walking distance or connected by free airport shuttles.

 Hotels inside the Airport (In-Transit)